canonical/observability/terraform/modules/cos/README.md

 ### Minimal sample deployment.

-In orrder to deploy COS with just one unit per worker charm create a `main.rf` file with the following content.
+In order to deploy COS with just one unit per worker charm create a `main.tf` file with the following content.

 ```hcl
 # COS module that deploy the whole Canonical Observability Stack